Census Date

 Students receiving Ohio College Opportunity Grant funds will have their grant prorated based on any changes to tuition charges.
 Other state grant programs may also require adjustments to the award if a student drops a class.

-Before withdrawing or dropping any classes that would reduce registered credit hours, students should consult with a Financial Services representative to help determine the impact this may have on financial aid eligibility.
+Before withdrawing or dropping any classes that would reduce registered credit hours, students should consult with a Financial Aid representative to help determine the impact this may have on financial aid eligibility.

 Part-time Enrollment